AsVoider/POWERSERVE_CUDA/tools/qnn_converter/README.md

     --model-name llama3_2_1b \
     --system-prompt-file system_prompt_llama.txt \
     --prompt-file lab_intro_llama.md \
-    --batch-size 1 128 \
+    --batch-sizes 1 128 \
-    --artifact-name llama3_2_1b
+    --artifact-name llama3_2_1b \
+    --soc 8gen3
+    # Note:
-    # Note:system-prompt-file and lab_intro_llama.md should be adjusted based on whether it is an Instruct model and the model template
+    # 1. System-prompt-file and lab_intro_llama.md should be adjusted based on whether it is an Instruct model and the model template
+    # 2. The number of batch sizes supports up to two.
     ```
     After the conversion is completed, copy the resulting output folder to the correct location  for the QNN model on the phone to run